gavinband/gavinband.github.io/_posts/2019-05-02-Me_versus_the_European_Genome_Phenome_Archive_part_two.md

 At this point I ran into a problem.
-For this XML to go in, the relevant encrypted (`.gpg`) files have to be on the FTP site in the specified locations (though the md5sums don't seem to actually have to be right - don't know why, but assume this is checked later).
-However
+For this XML to go in, the relevant encrypted (`.gpg`) files have to be on the FTP site in the specified locations (though the md5sums don't seem to actually have to be right - don't know why, but I imagine this is checked later).
+However, as I mentioned in my earlier post,

 *There's a delay in the system recognising what you've put on the FTP site.*